donate now

 • Stay engaged!

-• Ask your lead where you can be useful during an activity (ie. “Where will I be most helpful during hawks and robins?” or “What should I do while you are telling the story?”
+• Ask your lead where you can be useful during an activity (ex.
+“Where will I be most helpful during Hawks and Robins?“, “What should I do while you are telling the story?,” or “What should I do right now?”) .

-• Join in on games and activities when appropriate, sometimes it may be your job to just run and play with the campers
+• Join in on games, activities, and skills when appropriate, while maintaining awareness of the group.
+Sometimes it may be your job to run and play with the campers or to role model a skill.

 Communication and Feedback